bjoerm/zerhacker/README.md

 # zerhacker
-Splitting a scanned photo album page into the single images
+Splitting a scanned photo album page into the single images.